NachtEuler/SldShw/README.md

 **CURRENT NOTES:**

-The Parsing code was hacked out in utilitarian fashion for the original presentation, which needed the the input file to assign specific timing to title slides.
-It has been moved to make room for commandline features, with the ultimate goal of making the program even more ad-hoc.
+The Parsing code was hacked out in utilitarian fashion for the original presentation, which needed the input file to assign specific timing to title slides.
+It has been moved to make room for command-line features, with the ultimate goal of making the program even more ad-hoc.
 Eventually, I intend for music & pictures be culled together from the current directory and run in regular loop, similar to the function of Windows Photo Viewer.